 While the primary measure for an item dictates how it is stocked (most commonly an Each), it may need to be bought, sold or used in production with different measures.
 A Unit of Measure Set will define how your items are sold, purchased, and used when it is different than the primary measure.
 Setting multiple units of measure will customize a Unit of Measure Set to be processed as you define them in the system. (i.e. System will read your items as each, but customize to sell, purchase, and used as they have been pre-assigned).

 To allow the system to Sell, Use and Purchase using multiple units of measure select "Enable Multiple Units of Measure" preference in Company Preferences > Items.
-Once you have selected this setting, you will not be able to go back to original setting.

 Understanding Units of Measure

 There are four types of units of measure:

 - Sold As